govindkailas/k8s-observability-stack/README.md

 Grafana can be accessed with the loadbalancer ip, if your cluster doesn't support LoadBalancer, you can always port forward the grafana service/pod.

+ We will have to add the data sources for `Loki` and `Tempo`, take a look at

 _Note_:
 _if the alert manager and prometheus pods are going to restart the loop, it's most likely that you have prometheus already running in the cluster.
 You will have to delete those._

 ## Tracing with Hot R.O.D
-Hotrod is a popular demo app that uses OpenTracing API, you may find [more details about the app here](https://github.com/uber/jaeger/tree/main/examples/hotrod)
+`Hotrod` is a popular demo app that uses OpenTracing API, you may find [more details about the app here](https://github.com/uber/jaeger/tree/main/examples/hotrod)
 For the demo, let's deploy it to the same namespace,
 ```
 k apply -f hotrod-sample-app.yml